 Plus, if you want to know how the experts learn languages, I asked 11 top polyglots to share their language learning secrets.
 Find out how they start learning a new language, overcome plateaus, and maintain multiple languages.

-Excerpts from French All-in-one For Dummies
+Sources: French All-in-one For Dummies

 Over to you!